All shades of red, wheaten or black and tan; white marks and patches undesirable.

 They have a hard, wiry and straight coat.
 The shaggy, medium-length, waterproof coat is relatively easy to care for, but daily combing and brushing is important.
 This breed is a light shedder.

 The breed is long-lived and hardy, but some dogs may suffer from back problems and genetic eye diseases.
 They are prone to cardiomyopathy, patellar luxation.
+These should be noticed as long as regular vet visits are maintained.
+Do not overfeed them as the Norwich can put on weight easily.
 To minimize the risk of your dog developing any hereditary health issues, you should buy a puppy from a reputable Norwich Terrier breeder.